Comparison of the AK-47 and M16: M14 rifle

 The United States Army then began testing several rifles to replace the obsolete M1 Garand.
 Springfield Armory's T44E4 and heavier T44E5 were essentially updated versions of the Garand chambered for the new 7.62 mm round, while Fabrique Nationale submitted their FN FAL as the T48.
 ArmaLite entered the competition late, hurriedly submitting several AR-10 prototype rifles in the fall of 1956 to the United States Army's Springfield Armory for testing.

-The AR-10 featured an innovative straight-line barrel/stock design, forged aluminum alloy receivers and with phenolic composite stocks.
+The AR-10 featured an innovative straight-line barrel/stock design, forged aluminum alloy receivers, and phenolic composite stocks.
 It had rugged elevated sights, an oversized aluminum flash suppressor and recoil compensator, and an adjustable gas system.
-The final prototype, featured an upper and lower receiver with the now-familiar hinge and takedown pins, and the charging handle was on top of the receiver placed inside of the carry handle.
+The final prototype featured an upper and lower receiver with the now-familiar hinge and takedown pins, and the charging handle was on top of the receiver placed inside of the carry handle.
 For a 7.62mm NATO rifle, the AR-10 was incredibly lightweight at only 6.85 lbs. empty.
 Initial comments by Springfield Armory test staff were favorable, and some testers commented that the AR-10 was the best lightweight automatic rifle ever tested by the Armory.

 In the end, the United States Army chose the T44, now called the M14 rifle–an improved M1 Garand with a 20-round magazine and automatic fire capability.
-The U.S. also adopted the M60 general purpose machine gun (GPMG).
+The U.S. also adopted the M60 general-purpose machine gun (GPMG).
 Its NATO partners adopted the FN FAL and HK G3 rifles, as well as the FN MAG and Rheinmetall MG3 GPMGs.